Pandora Boxx: Career

-On May 26, 2021, it was revealed that Pandora would be competing in the sixth season of RuPaul's Drag Race All Stars alongside 12 other contestants, including fellow season 2 contestant Kylie Sonique Love and fellow All Stars' season 1 contestant Yara Sofia, where she placed 6th.
-She performed at the Inaugural Jamestown LGBTQ Pride Festival on June 12th, 2021.
+In May 2021, it was revealed that Pandora would be competing in the sixth season of RuPaul's Drag Race All Stars alongside 12 other contestants, including fellow season 2 contestant Kylie Sonique Love and fellow All Stars season 1 contestant Yara Sofia.
+She performed at the inaugural Jamestown LGBTQ Pride Festival in June 2021.

-Other work

-Besides appearing on Drag Race, she wrote, directed, produced, and appeared in Mrs. Kasha Davis: The Life of an International Housewife Celebrity starring fellow drag performer from Rochester's Tilt nightclub, Mrs. Kasha Davis.

-Boxx also wrote a play, The Lipstick Massacre, directed by David Henderson and starring herself and actress Kasha Davis.
-The plot follows a commercial actress, Daphne Von Hausenpfeffer, whose career is fading.
-When other actresses up for the same roles start disappearing, it seems Daphne may be the prime suspect.
-It was described as "a new murder mystery/B-horror movie/comedy play."
-The Lipstick Massacre has played at Rochester's Multi-use Community Cultural Center, and the Geva Theatre.

-She is usually credited as "Michael Steck" for creative roles.

 Personal life

-Steck identifies as gender-fluid.
-Steck became engaged on Christmas Day, 2010, making an announcement via Twitter.
+Steck is gender-fluid.
+Steck became engaged to Ian Dinse on Christmas Day, 2010, making an announcement via Twitter.
+They married on April 24, 2022.